gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

         Data2 : Root := Constructor (D, 30);
      end record;

-The initialization of an object of type ``Rec2`` will call the non-default C++ constructors specified for the imported components.
+The initialization of an object of type ``Rec2`` calls the non-default C++ constructors specified for the imported components.
 For example:

 .. code-block:: ada

      Obj8 : Rec2 (40);

-Using Ada 2005 we can use limited aggregates to initialize an object invoking C++ constructors that differ from those specified in the type declarations.
+Using Ada 2005, we can use limited aggregates to initialize an object invoking C++ constructors that differ from those specified in the type declarations.
 For example: